-Completed reconstruction of Buddha’s eyes
+Completed reconstruction of the boudhanath stupa

-The exertion of the board of trustees and contributors and additionally Buddha supporters finished the work rapidly.
+The exertion of the board of trustees and contributors, and additionally, Buddha supporters finished the work rapidly.
 The reconstruction of the Boudhanath Stupa was completed for Rs.
 230 million.
 The reconstructing assignment of the Stupa was begun from the arch territory.
 The apex, umbrella, lotus, thirteen stages, two eyes, nose image, and Harmika segments of the Stupa were reconstructed.
-A sum of 31 kilos of gold was utilized on the thirteen stages, known as Trayodas Bhawan.
+A sum of 31 kilos of gold was utilized in the thirteen stages, known as Trayodas Bhawan.
 Of the aggregate sum of gold utilized, 26 kilograms were given by Situpa Rimpoche of Palpung Monastery of Kaangada, India.
 Buddha supporters contributed the rest of the measure of gold alongside money to finish the remaking undertaking.

 Reconstruction of the Boudhanath Stupa

 At the point when the modifying works of the Stupa started, the neighborhood individuals gave volunteer work worth about Rs.
 6 million.
 The Boudha Ghyan Guthi, neighborhood Youth Club and Buddha adherents assumed a fundamental part in supporting the culmination of the development errand.
 When I got some information about the foundation of the Boudhanath Stupa, the correct name of the developer or the date of its establishment was unknown.
 There were numerous legends behind Stupa’s development.
 Along with the exhuming procedure, no script or report identified with the date of Stupa’s development was found.
 Nonetheless, 19 bolted boxes were found from the zenith range, and they have been kept in a similar place in a similar condition in the wake of finishing the development work.